highhi/postcss-query-hash/README.md

 # postcss-query-hash
-Output a manifest file for Cachebusting.
+Output a manifest file for cache busting.

 ## Usage